Refried Black Beans

 Instructions

-- Pour black beans from the can into a small saucepan.
+- Pour 15 ounces canned black beans from the can into a small saucepan.
 (Do not drain first.)

 - Bring beans to a boil over medium heat.

-- Add lime juice, cumin, chili powder, garlic powder, onion powder and salt to the pan.
+- Add 2 tablespoons fresh lime juice, 1 teaspoon cumin, ½ teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon onion powder and ¼ teaspoon salt to the pan.

 - Allow beans to cook for 5-7 minutes.